MobileMakerspace/bylaws/ARTICLE-03.markdown

 1\.
 Member Qualifications.
 Membership is available to anyone.
-In order to be a member, a person must support the purpose and specific goals of the organization and abide by the Mobile Makers Code of Conduct as detailed in Article X. Failure to abide by these guidelines may result in cancellation of membership.
+In order to be a member, a person must support the purpose and specific goals of the organization and abide by the Mobile Makers Code of Conduct as detailed in Article XI.
+Failure to abide by these guidelines may result in cancellation of membership.

 It is suggested that anyone interested in becoming a member should first